-Revenue recognition for amounts deferred through June 30, 2011 is expected to commence when the Commercial Phase of the alliance begins.
+Revenue recognition for amounts deferred through September 30, 2011 is expected to commence when the Commercial Phase of the alliance begins.
 The deferred amounts will be recognized on a straight line basis over the estimated period, of approximately ten years, in which the Company's obligations are fulfilled in accordance with the Commercial Alliance Agreement.
-A portion of the deferred revenue representing estimated amounts expected to be recognized within the next twelve months has been classified as short-term in the Company's balance sheet at June 30, 2011.
-The Company also expects to receive payments from Telles for the compounding services it provides as well as royalty payments.
+A portion of the deferred revenue representing estimated amounts expected to be provides as well as royalty payments.
 The compounding payments and royalty payments are due to the Company as Telles sells product to its customers.
 These payments will be recognized as revenue during the period in which they are earned.

 The Commercial Alliance Agreement and related agreements include detailed provisions setting out the rights and obligations of the parties in the event of a termination of the Commercial Alliance Agreement.
 These provisions include the right for either party to terminate the Commercial Alliance Agreement upon a material default of a material obligation by the other party after a notice and cure period has expired.
-The parties are also permitted to terminate the
+The parties are also permitted to terminate the Commercial Alliance Agreement if a change in circumstances that is not reasonably within the control of a party makes the anticipated financial return from the project inadequate or too uncertain.
+The parties have specific obligations to fulfill in the event of termination or if they file for bankruptcy protection.